Ten Worst LinkedIn Profile Mistakes

 You can also try talking about what drives you and inspires you, and what interests you outside of work.

 Your love of horses, funk music or fine wines is something I may not share - but it can certainly be the starting point for a conversation.

-When I read your profile, I don't want to just learn about your business, and your skills, and how ace you are at that thing you do.
-I don't want to hear you boasting about yourself.
+When I read your profile, I don't want to only learn about your business, and your skills, and how ace you are at that thing you do.
+I certainly don't want to hear you boasting.

-I want to feel I have had the equivalent of a chat over a cup of coffee with you, or perhaps a drink or two, and have got to know you a little.
+What I want is to feel that I have had the equivalent of a chat over a cup of coffee with you, or perhaps a drink or two.
+I want to feel I've got to know you a little better.